Shopify/erb_lint/README.md

 `violation`            | A list of strings or regex patterns that specify unwanted text content.
 `suggestion`           | A suggested replacement for the unwanted text content defined in `violation`.
 `case_insensitive`     | A Boolean value that determines whether the rule is case sensitive.
 (Optional, defaults to false if not included)
-`regex_description`    | A string that appears in place of the regex pattern as the violation in the error message.
+`pattern_description`    | A string that appears in place of the regex pattern as the violation in the error message.
 (Optional)
 `addendum`             | A string to be included at the end of every error message of the rule set.
 (Optional)

 ### FinalNewline